Hands-On Science Kits and Demos

 - Looking for untreated Nitinol™ wire?

-Many kits have replacement parts, individual or set of kits components available.
-Refer to our Replacement Parts List for pricing information.
+Many kits have replacement parts, individual or sets of kit components available.
+Refer to our Other Materials List (below) for availability and pricing information.
 Or contact the ICE Office if you have questions or can't find a piece you're looking for.
 We handle such requests all the time and will be glad to "top up" your ICE materials.

 All Levels; D